Martingale representation on enlarged filtrations: the role of the accessible jump times: Preliminaries

+(see Theorem VI-76, page 136, in \cite{del-me-b}).~Observe that the right hand side of the above equality makes sense by the integrability assumption on $U$.~We stress that the same assumption provides the integrability conditions necessary for the rest of the proof. \\ Equality (\ref{eq-repr-sharp-var-Z}) is proved once we show that

-is an $(R,\mathbb{A})$-martingale.~Then, since the second addend in the previous expression is an $\mathbb{A}$-predictable process, equality (\ref{eq-repr-sharp-var-Z}) follows by the uniqueness of the Doob-Meyer decomposition (see Theorem 2.28 at page 43 in \cite{he-wang-yan92}). \\ At this aim using representation (\ref{eq-repr-quadr-var-Z}), for any $s \le t$, we get
+is an $(R,\mathbb{A})$-martingale.~In fact, since the second addend in the previous expression is an $\mathbb{A}$-predictable process (see Lemma 22.3 ii), page 411, in \cite{kall97}), the statement follows by the uniqueness of the compensator. \\ Using representation (\ref{eq-repr-quadr-var-Z}), for any $s \le t$, we get